stephencoan8/vestx/GITHUB_SETUP.md

-# How to Push SpaceX Stonks to GitHub
+# How to Push VestX to GitHub

 ## Quick Setup (5 minutes)

 ### 1. Create GitHub Repository
 1. Go to https://github.com/new
-2. Repository name: `stonks`
+2. Repository name: `vestx`
-3. Description: `SpaceX Stock Compensation Tracker - Track RSUs, ISOs, ESPP with vesting schedules and tax calculations`
+3. Description: `VestX Stock Compensation Tracker - Track RSUs, ISOs, ESPP with vesting schedules and tax calculations`
 4. **Make it Private** (contains sensitive financial tracking code)
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"